cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

-This is a beta build of CyanogenMod 7 gingerbread by Technomancer TCMAN-dmg on freenode.net and irc.droid-life.com
+This is a beta build of CyanogenMod 7 Gingerbread for GSM Galaxy Tab 7 by Technomancer (TCMAN-dmg on freenode.net #cm7sgt channel)

 Bug reports: open issues at http://github.com/cm7sgt/android_device_samsung_galaxytab/issues